fhzh123/dacon_mnist_iipl/HS/README.md

 ## How to execute?

+First, you need to install libraries to set environment with this code:

+    pip install -r requirements.txt
+.

-Just run main.py by this code:
+Then run main.py by this code to implement training:

     python3 main.py
+.

 In this code, there are several arguments to be put like
   - data_dir: directory where data is stored(default: ./data).